High School Scholarship Announcement

 High school students may select to volunteer for a minimum of three hours each time on Monday through Friday, 9 a.m. till 3 p.m. and/or on Saturday, 9 a.m. till 11:30 a.m.
 Groups and individuals are welcome.
 Requirements are to sign up in advance for the first volunteer date and to complete a volunteer form which (if under 18) has to be signed by a parent/guardian.
 The volunteer signs in/out at the subsequent volunteer days.

 New High School Scholarship

-In 2019, World Medical Relief launches a $500 scholarship for a deserving student who not only volunteered 100 hours but also produced a video that was selected by a jury as the winning video.
+World Medical Relief launched a $500 scholarship for a deserving high school student who not only volunteered 50 hours but also produced a video that was selected by a jury as the winning video.

-Volunteer a minimum of 100 registered volunteer hours between before February 1, 2020.
-Students are encouraged to start this summer.
+Volunteer a minimum of 50 registered volunteer hours before February 1, 2020.
+Students are encouraged to start the summer prior.

 Produce a 1-3 minute video about volunteering at World Medical Relief that can be used to recruit other high school volunteers.

 Student has a GPA of 2.0 or above and is graduating in 2020.